 Note that these rules apply to the complete list of Interconnect Models that are included in each Interconnect Model Group, regardless of which Interconnect Model Sets contain the Interconnect Models.

+All Interconnect Models without I/O terminals, but with only rail terminals are available for simulations.

 If an *_I/O pin_name appears on terminal lines of Interconnect Model(s) in the Interconnect Model Group with the interface combinations: pin to buffer, or pin to die pad and die pad to buffer, then the Interconnect Model(s) in the Interconnect Model Group define the full interconnect electrical path between the pin and buffer interfaces.
 If this is not the case then: